 Because of ketamine’s powerful effects, the medication is delivered through an IV infusion in order to target the overactive nerve activity throughout your body.

 If you have specific areas that are severely painful and sensitive, we may also prescribe topical ketamine gels or creams to reduce nerve sensitivity further.

 Yes!
 Complex regional pain syndrome (CRPS) is a chronic and often progressive condition that leads to spontaneous pain.
 You may notice changes in skin color, an increase in body temperature, or sweating when pain kicks in.

 With CRPS, ketamine blocks certain brain NMDA receptors that are responsible for pain signaling.
 Ketamine ultimately makes you less sensitive to pain caused by CRPS.

 Dr. Z and his team perform ketamine infusions right in the office through an IV drip.
 After they place the IV in your arm, you can lie back and relax as the medication goes directly to your central nervous system.

 Because a ketamine infusion takes about 30 minutes, you can bring a book or tablet to keep you occupied; some patients even take a short nap.

 Even though ketamine infusions provide low doses of the drug for treating fibromyalgia pain, depression, or other condition, you’re still likely to be drowsy afterward.
-Plan on having a ride home, but know that you can return to your regular activities the following morning.
+You must have a responsible adult present for transportation and after care; a ride share service does not count, but know that you can return to your regular activities the following morning.

-Find out if ketamine treatments for fibromyalgia relief are right for you by calling Regenerative Institute of Newport Beach.
+Find out if ketamine treatments for fibromyalgia relief are right for you by calling Regenerative Institute of Newport Beach at (949) 301-8683.
 You can also schedule a consultation online.